 If a person violates one or more of these guidelines, they can be charged with public intoxication by local authorities.
 An individual can be charged with public intoxication in a bar or restaurant licensed to sell alcoholic beverages — even if the alcohol is consumed at that bar — if they are bothering other patrons.

-With these guidelines, passengers in vehicles are able to be charged with public intoxication, even if they are in the backseat of the vehicle and not near the driver’s seat.
+With these guidelines, passengers in vehicles can be charged with public intoxication, even if they are in the backseat of the vehicle and not near the driver’s seat.
 Public intoxication charges can also be escalated to a DUI if you get behind the wheel while impaired by alcohol or other drugs.

 What Are the Consequences of a Public Intoxication Charge?